adit-bala/CS61A-slides/docs/su22/disc03.md

 ---

-## Tree Recursion :deciduous_tree:
+## Tree Recursion

 * What is Tree Recursion?
-    - Recursion, but more!
+    - Recursion, but with more recursive calls
+    - Can break down the problem in more than one way
-    - Multiple recursive calls
+    - With all of the options drawn out, looks like a tree of recursive calls
-* When do we use them?
+* When and Why?
-    - When we need to break problem down in more than one way
+    - Useful when the original problem can be broken down in multiple ways
-    - When we have multiple choices
+    - Accumulate all sub-problems with multiple recursive calls
 ---
 <style scoped>
   pre > code {